 2. Inviting Tenders

-Contractors tendering for Roads and Maritime work must comply with the NSW Government Codes of Practice and Tendering for the Construction Industry.
+Contractors tendering for Transport for NSW work must comply with the NSW Government Codes of Practice and Tendering for the Construction Industry.

 Tender advertisements will specify the minimum prequalification class(es) applicable to that tender.
 Only Contractors prequalified at the specified class(es) or higher at the date of closing of tenders will be eligible to tender.
-Notwithstanding this, tenderers must comply with the Conditions of Tendering for each tender issued by Roads and Maritime.
+Notwithstanding this, tenderers must comply with the Conditions of Tendering for each tender issued by Transport for NSW.

 Tender advertisements may also specify prequalification classes for specific work within the tender.
 This work must be undertaken by Contractors separately prequalified at that class or higher, or by a suitably prequalified Contractor as sub-contractor.

-The Prequalification Scheme does not preclude Roads and Maritime from adopting alternative forms of tendering (for example, open tender or pre-registration) on specific contracts.
+The Prequalification Scheme does not preclude Transport for NSW from adopting alternative forms of tendering (for example, open tender or pre-registration) on specific contracts.

-Notwithstanding a tenderer's status, Roads and Maritime will only enter into contracts where a financial assessment by Roads and Maritime of the preferred tenderer has been carried out in the preceding six months and was found to be satisfactory.
+Notwithstanding a tenderer's status, Transport for NSW will only enter into contracts where a financial assessment by Transport for NSW of the preferred tenderer has been carried out in the preceding six months and was found to be satisfactory.
 The financial assessment procedure used at the time of tender is similar to that used in the prequalification procedure.

 3. Prequalification Categories